 The more you plan, the more successful you’ll be.
 Most people don’t plan enough.
-You need to be extremely detailed oriented.
-You need to know exactly what is happening down to the minute – that’s how much you need to plan.
-Even most experienced Producers think they have everything down but then they inevitably forget something.
-This is what kills film shoots, especially smaller productions.
+Great attention to detail is crucial.
+You need to plan the entire shoot down to the minute – that’s how much you need to prepare.
+Even most experienced Producers think they have everything down, but they inevitably forget something, which is what kills film shoots, especially smaller productions.

 Having a detailed storyboard is a key component to success.
-A lot of times you may be tempted to skip this step especially if you’re only doing a 15-second commercial or are filming an interview-style video.
-Plan everything – from the angle, the action, infographic, to the special effects viewers will see on screen.
+It is often tempting to skip this step, especially if you’re only doing a 15-second commercial or are filming an interview-style video.
+Plan everything – from the angle, the action, infographic to the special effects viewers will see on screen.

-The other thing you’ll need is, create a detailed Call Sheet.
-A Call Sheet is a term used to create a schedule and is issued to all the cast and crew to ensure they know what they are doing – when to be on set, and who is in charge of what.
-The most important thing on the Call Sheet is to ensure the shooting schedule is followed.
-Of course, you also need an excellent Assistant Director to ensure that the Call Sheet is followed which brings us to the second point.
+The other thing you’ll need is to create a detailed Call Sheet.
+A Call Sheet is a schedule issued to cast and crew members to ensure they know what they are doing – when to be on set and who is in charge of what.
+The most important thing on the Call Sheet is to ensure the crew follows the shooting schedule.
+Of course, you also need an excellent Assistant Director to ensure the production team follows the Call Sheet, bringing us to the second point.

 Finding The Right Team Is Everything

-As mentioned, the process of filming a television commercial takes the work of many professionals.
-If you don’t have a team that works well together then you’ll find not only will you go over budget but you’ll also find your end result won’t be as good.
-If you can find a professional team that has worked together then that is the best-case scenario for your production.
+As mentioned, filming a television commercial takes the work of many professionals.
+If you don’t have a team that works well together, you’ll find that you will go over budget and that your final product won’t be as good.
+If you can find a professional team that has worked together, that is the best-case scenario for your production.

 Carefully interview each crew and cast member to ensure they are the right fit.
-Often times personality is more important than skill.
-On the set, a lot of people have to work long hours in close proximity to each other and, as such, egos and tempers can flair up if you’re not careful.
-You have to be the judge about the type of person you want to work with.
-This comes with time and practice.
-We always prefer to work with someone who is dedicated and easy to get along with than someone who might be Oscar material – but ultimately, it’s up to you.
+Often, personality is more important than skill.
+On the set, many people have to work long hours close to each other and, as such, egos and tempers can flare up if you’re not careful.
+You have to be the judge about the type of person you want to work on your set; this comes with time and practice.
+We always prefer to work with someone dedicated and easy to get along with than someone who might be Oscar material – but ultimately, it’s up to you.

 Be Creative with Your Script

-An often overlooked component in a scriptwriter is that he or she must understand the limitations of the budget you’re given.
-Writers tend to get overly excited with their ideas and don’t think about how much it will cost.
-A writer might think: What’s an extra character or an extra prop?
-As producers you probably know adding any extra elements can get expensive really quickly.
-There are tons of very good, creative writers out there.
-When you hire a writer make sure they know the producing side of filmmaking.
-It will save you lots of headache down the road.
+An often overlooked component in a scriptwriter is that they must understand the limitations of the budget.
+Writers tend to get overly excited with their ideas and don’t think about how much they will cost.
+A writer might think: What’s an extra character or prop?
+As producers, you probably know that adding additional elements can get expensive quickly.
+There are tons of excellent, creative writers out there.
+When you hire a writer, make sure they know the producing side of filmmaking.
+It will save you lots of headaches down the road.

 Minimize Your Locations

-What really kills a production is the time it takes to set up and break down on location.
-The more scene changes, the more it’s going to hurt your pocketbook.
-If you can find a location that can be used for multiple scenes then that’s the best way to utilize your money.
-Try and use locations that you don’t need to get a permit for or that you can get for free.
+What kills a production is its time to set up and break down on location.
+The more scene changes, the more it will hurt your pocketbook.
+If you can find a location that your shoot can use for multiple scenes, that’s the best way to utilize your money.
+Try and use sites that you don’t need to get a permit for or that you can get for free.
 Also, use as much natural light as possible so consider outdoor locations.

 Camera and Equipment

-We feel that rental equipment is one thing you shouldn’t cut corners on.
-Many indie filmmakers will tell you to get the cheapest equipment you can get away with.
-However, we believe first you should consider the medium the film or commercial will end up in.
+We feel that rental equipment is one place where you shouldn’t cut corners.
+Many indie filmmakers will tell you to use the cheapest equipment possible.
+However, we believe first you should consider the medium the film or commercial will live.
 For example, if you’re filming for a Youtube advertisement, you’ll need different specifications than a movie theatre.

-If you don’t have the proper microphone or lights then it will show in the final cut.
-Reach out to your network to see who has lights or equipment that you can borrow for cheap.
-Also, ask the Director of Cinematography if he or she owns any equipment or if they have access to equipment.
+If you don’t have the proper microphone or lights, it will show in the final cut.
+Reach out to your network to see who has lights or equipment you can borrow for cheap.
+Also, ask the Director of Cinematography if they own any equipment or have access to equipment.

-It is absolutely possible to create something spectacular within a low budget, all you have to do is make a plan, find the right people, have a script & storyboard, get the right equipment and choose the best suitable locations.
+It is possible to create something spectacular within a low budget; all you have to do is plan accordingly, find the right people, have a script & storyboard, get the right equipment and choose the best suitable locations.